With 2022 well underway, the camera rumors are picking up steam faster than a speeding locomotive.

-Not to be confused with the EOS R5, Canon is rumored to be developing a high-resolution full-frame mirrorless camera to compete with the likes of the 61MP Sony A7R IV.
-In fact, we've even seen some reports suggesting that a medium format-rivaling 100MP EOS R is being worked on.
+Not to be confused with the EOS R5, rumors persist that Canon is developing a high-resolution full-frame mirrorless camera to compete with the likes of the 61MP Sony A7R IV (opens in new tab).
+In fact, we've even seen some reports suggesting that a medium format-rivaling 100MP EOS R (opens in new tab) is being worked on.

 The latest rumblings come in the form of a list of purported specs for what has been dubbed the Canon EOS RS (opens in new tab) – a nod to the Canon EOS 5DS, which is the 50MP high-res DSLR that the mirrorless version would effectively replace.

 According to these claims, we can expect an 80MP sensor, with a slightly larger body than the EOS R that comprises a bigger grip, LCD and EVF.
 Additionally, it is claimed that the "viewfinder" (it is unclear whether this is the EVF or the LCD) can be tilted up and down, and that the camera possesses a "new style" of joystick (potentially the Smart Controller from the 1D X Mark III (opens in new tab) that also features on the R3) along with dual SD card slots.

 Canon EOS RP replacement and 'big brother'

 The Canon EOS RP (opens in new tab) was one of the first EOS R cameras out of the gate, so it makes sense that it would be due a refresh.
 We understand that it's getting a replacement which – happily – is expected to be cheaper than the original.